 Experience innovation is a difference makerInnovating an experience improves or reinvents the customer experience in the purchase or usage of a product or service.
 Companies such as Disney stand out as a prime example of what it means to innovate a customer experience.
 Apple is right there too with their Apple store.
 The reason both stand out is because they’ve created an alternate reality, says Scott Gould.

 Another great example of a company that stands out is Umpqua.
 We all know what a traditional bank looks like, well Umpqua does the opposite:

 Umpqua’s 15-year track record of growth has little to do with the products it markets, which are virtually identical to the products offered by other banks.
 What’s distinctive about Umpqua has to do with how it offers those products — its commitment to reimagining the experience of interacting with a bank.
-Davis puts is this way: “If you took a person, blindfolded them, sent them to a bank, and took the blindfold off, 99% percent of them would say, ‘I’m in some bank somewhere.’
+Davis puts it this way: “If you took a person, blindfolded them, sent them to a bank, and took the blindfold off, 99% percent of them would say, ‘I’m in some bank somewhere.’
 We want our customers to say, ‘I’m in an Umpqua bank.’
-We don’t want the experience of banking here to feel like banking anywhere else.”What Umpqua understands it that to be and stay relevant, you have to be different in every sense of the word.
-Not just ‘be different’ as marketing ploy, but ‘do different’ and make a difference.
+We don’t want the experience of banking here to feel like banking anywhere else.”What Umpqua understands is that to be and stay relevant, you have to be different in every sense of the word.
+Not just ‘be different’ as a marketing ploy, but ‘do different’ and make a difference.

 That’s why Umpqua designs its branches to appeal to all five human senses.